 While pharmacists do their best to avoid making a mistake while filling a prescription, it is possible an error may occur.
 Sometimes the error is identified before the medicine leaves the pharmacy, but it is not.
 This means a person may leave the pharmacy with the wrong medicine or the wrong dosage of medicine.
 Luckily, there are steps you can take to make sure you don’t take the wrong medicine or dose.
 In fact, you play a very important role in keeping yourself and your loved ones safe.
 Use the safety tips below as a guide when getting prescriptions filled at your local pharmacy.

-Know about your prescription before leaving the doctor’s office.
-Make sure you know the name of the medicine your doctor prescribed for you, both the brand and generic names; what the dosage is; how to take the medicine; and why you need to take the medicine.
-If the prescription is sent by the computer directly to the pharmacy, be sure to ask your doctor for a paper copy of the prescription information.
+Know whose prescription medicine you are picking up at the pharmacy.
+Make sure you know the generic and brand name (if applicable) of the medicine your doctor prescribed, what the dosage is, how to take it, and why you need to take it.
+If the prescription was sent to the pharmacy through the computer, be sure to bring a copy of the prescription (if available) with you or any other information about the medicine that your doctor gave you.
 This way you will have the information written down.
-You will then be able to compare it to the prescription given to you at the pharmacy.
+You will then be able to compare the information to make sure you are given the correct medicine.

 Identify yourself.
 Give the person at the pharmacy counter your full name and date of birth when picking up medicines.
 If you are picking up medicine for someone else, make sure you provide their full name and their date of birth.
 Always provide two forms of identification (name and date of birth).